yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 With the `TailspinToys` database now running on SQL MI in Azure, the next step is to make the required modifications to the TailspinToys gamer information web application.

-> SQL Managed Instance has private IP address in its own VNet, so to connect an application you need to configure access to the VNet where Managed Instance is deployed.
+>**Note**: SQL Managed Instance has private IP address in its own VNet, so to connect an application you need to configure access to the VNet where Managed Instance is deployed.
 To learn more, read [Connect your application to Azure SQL Database Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance-connect-app).

 ### Task 1: Deploy the web app to Azure